 The classification also considers the potential evapotranspiration or the amount of water that could be evaporated in the region.
 Because of the lack of precipitation, deserts are often dry and barren in the landscape, which is commonly thought of as having hot climates.
 However, deserts can be cold just as well as hot, and they exist in many regions around the world.
 The largest two deserts on Earth are both cold deserts, which are covered in ice and snow.

 Polar deserts: the Antarctic Desert and the Arctic Desert are the largest deserts in the world.

 The Antarctic Desert covers an area of 5,339,572 square miles over the South Pole.
-Antarctica is the most extreme continent on Earth, as the coldest, driest and windiest place in the world, and the highest elevation.
+Antarctica is the most extreme continent on Earth, is the coldest, driest and windiest place in the world, and has the highest elevation.

 The Arctic Desert is the northernmost region of the Earth, covering the North Pole over 4,913,897 square miles.
 The Arctic Desert is partially located in the United States, Canada, Finland, Greenland, Iceland, Norway, Sweden, and Russia.

 The third-largest desert in the world and the largest non-polar desert is the Sahara.
 Situated in North Africa, the Sahara makes up parts of Algeria, Chad, Egypt, Eritrea, Libya, Mali, Mauritania, Morocco, Niger, Sudan, Tunisia, and Western Sahara.
 The Sahara Desert spans over 3,629,360 square miles across the continent and is the world’s hottest desert.